RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 ## What is a Matrix Server?

-A Matrix server is a communication protocol that enables chat and other real-time communication applications to be decentralized and federated.
+Matrix is a communication protocol that enables chat and other real-time communication applications to be decentralized and federated.
 It provides a secure and flexible messaging platform that allows users to communicate with each other regardless of their choice of application, device, or service provider.

 Matrix servers operate by creating a decentralized network of interconnected servers that use a common set of standards and protocols to exchange messages.
 This means that users on one Matrix server can communicate with users on another Matrix server, regardless of which application they are using or which service provider they are subscribed to.
 This is known as "federation."